AshishKapoor/react-native-web/app-client/README.md

-# Zeller React Native Client App
+# React Native Client App

 ## Features
 - Displays a list of users that are returned by the listZellerCustomers query.
 The graphql schema you will need, and the connection details can be found in aws-exports.js and schema.gql.